Akash-152000/OOP/README.md

 For example, any Person object will have a ***name*** and an ***age***.
 These two fields are what determines the state of the object.

 In OOP’s terminology, ***name*** and ***age*** are called the object attributes.

+You can also call `get_name()` on any Person object to return the name of the person.